Home > Hardware > The Evolution of Architectural Ironmongery Technology & Design

 Architectural Ironmongery & The Role Of The Registered Architectural Ironmonger

-Although architectural ironmongery technology and design has evolved over the years, the role of an architectural ironmonger (Reg.
+Although architectural ironmongery technology and design have evolved over the years, the role of an architectural ironmonger (Reg.
 A.I.) remains the same.
 Considering design, security and atmospheric conditions, a qualified AI will also ensure that safety, functionality, accessibility and legislation requirements are adhered to.
 When choosing the right kind of hardware for openings, it is important that we evaluate the type of building and ensure that the specified products accommodate the user’s needs, which in turn will enhance a user’s experience of a building.

 Operators should expect the highest standards of durability and cycle testing from door hardware as some components in high-traffic areas are subject to PROBABLY the most repetitious cycling of any components in buildings.
 Specifiers demand that manufacturers design durability into each application following rigid architectural standards that should be included in specifications to ensure a proper balance between function and cost.

-Use can vary from a few cycles a day to many thousands – for example airport entrances, large office buildings and department stores, so it is critical that we incorporate an aesthetically pleasing look; durability consistent with the level and severity of use; robust designs that require minimal maintenance; support for building safety and security; and ease of use.
+Use can vary from a few cycles a day to many thousands – for example, airport entrances, large office buildings and department stores, so it is critical that we incorporate an aesthetically pleasing look; durability consistent with the level and severity of use; robust designs that require minimal maintenance; support for building safety and security; and ease of use.

 Which Standards Apply & What Should We Be Aware Of?